 Policy 11.1.5 requires that the installation of a major urban facility or service should be coordinated with the provision of other urban facilities or services.
-No major urban facility or service is required here; rather, it requires normal extension of sanitary sewer from the existing sewer main abutting the site in Sunblaze Drive.
+No major urban facility or service is required here; rather, it requires normal extension of sanitary sewer service lines from the existing sewer main in S. South End Road.